Neutron star: Structure

-Proceeding inward, one encounters nuclei with ever-increasing numbers of neutrons; such nuclei would decay quickly on Earth, but are kept stable by tremendous pressures.
-As this process continues at increasing depths, the neutron drip becomes overwhelming, and the concentration of free neutrons increases rapidly.
+At the beginning of the neutron drip, the pressure in the star from neutrons, electrons, and the total pressure is roughly equal.
+As the density of the neutron star increases, the nuclei break down, and the neutron pressure of the star becomes dominant.
+When the density reaches a point where nuclei touch and subsequently merge, they form a fluid of neutrons with a sprinkle of electrons and protons.
+This transition marks the neutron drip, where the dominant pressure in the neutron star shifts from degenerate electrons to neutrons.

+At very high densities, the neutron pressure becomes the primary pressure holding up the star, with neutrons being non-relativistic (moving at a small fraction of the speed of light) and extremely compressed.
+However, at extremely high densities, neutrons begin to move at relativistic speeds (close to the speed of light).
+These high speeds significantly increase the star's overall pressure, altering the star's equilibrium state, and potentially leading to the formation of exotic states of matter.

 In that region, there are nuclei, free electrons, and free neutrons.
-The nuclei become increasingly small (gravity and pressure overwhelming the strong force) until the core is reached, by definition the point where mostly neutrons exist.
+The nuclei become increasingly small (pressure due to gravity overwhelming the strong force) until the core is reached, by definition the point where mostly neutrons exist.
 The expected hierarchy of phases of nuclear matter in the inner crust has been characterized as "nuclear pasta", with fewer voids and larger structures towards higher pressures.

 The composition of the superdense matter in the core remains uncertain.
 One model describes the core as superfluid neutron-degenerate matter (mostly neutrons, with some protons and electrons).
 More exotic forms of matter are possible, including degenerate strange matter (containing strange quarks in addition to up and down quarks), matter containing high-energy pions and kaons in addition to neutrons, or ultra-dense quark-degenerate matter.